Code Samples

 print(",".join([month] + map(str, downloads)))

-There's a decent python package for OAuth called rauth.
+There's a decent python package for OAuth 2.0 called requests-oauthlib.

 This example shows how to use it to get an Access Token and start making requests.

-""" Demonstrates using the rauth library to interact with
+""" Demonstrates using the requests-oauthlib library to interact with

 the Appfigures API